Integrative Cancer Centers of America

 Very Low-Dose Radiation with Radio-sensitizing Agent

-Very low-dose radiation in combination with radio-sensitizing agent (chemo agents that selectively enhance tumor cell death during concurrent radiation yet exhibiting no toxicity on normal tissues).
+Very low-dose radiation in combination with a radio-sensitizing agent (chemo agents that selectively enhance tumor cell death during concurrent radiation yet exhibit no toxicity on normal tissues).

 Targeted low-dose radiation is often used by ICCA physicians to treat liver metastases in many pancreatic patients -- with even more favorable results when a chemo-based radiation sensitizing agent is used contemporaneously.

 CoNexus Cancer Care tumor-targeted immunotherapy is comprised of FDA-approved compounds and substances (e.g., cytokines, haptens, etc.) that are combined, and interjected directly into the tumor tissues, eliciting an enhanced autoimmune cell response which serves to better identify evasive cancer cells and help destroy, hamper or even reverse progressive tumor growth.